-Boora bog has 1 treated surface water outlets to the Brosna River IE_SH_25B090761, via the Silver River IE_SH_25S020700 and the Boora River IE_SH_25B080100.
+Boora bog has 1 treated surface water outlet to the Brosna River IE\SH\25B090761, via the Silver River IE\SH\25S020700, and other non-production related surfacewater runoff to the Boora River IE\SH\25B080100.
 Peat extraction was identified as a pressure in the second cycle of the river basin management plan for the Silver and Boora rivers and is indicated as remaining so in the third cycle, currently under preparation, with a Brosna River remaining as not under pressure from peat.

-Details of silt ponds, associated surface water emission points and those being monitored and sampled as part of the PCAS scheme are detailed on the attached water quality map.
+Details of silt ponds, associated surface water emission points and those being monitored and sampled as part of the PCAS scheme are detailed on the attached water quality map (Figure 3.12a).